kzhao32/top_reddit/README.md

 # top_reddit

 ## TODO:
-1. move website back to port 80 and let's encrypt
+1. check next-js with postgresql and graphQL and hasura
 2. improve UI and autoplay video. or autoshow images
 3. Set up cert bot automated renewal.